AdvAttack/BU-MHS-AAAI21/README.md

 ## Citation

+When using this code, or the ideas of BU-MHS, please cite the following paper
 <pre><code>@inproceedings{yang2021bigram,
   title={Bigram and Unigram Based Text Attack via Adaptive Monotonic Heuristic Search}, author={Xinghao Yang and Weifeng Liu and James Bailey and Dacheng Tao and Wei Liu},